roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/Image/Use aliyun-acr-credential-helper to pull images without a password.md

 1. Create a RAM user for your account and grant the RAM user the permissions to pull images from Container Registry instances within your account.

-    For more information about how to grant the permissions to pull images from Container Registry instances, see [Step 1](#step_5b4_2v8_wr8) in the "Pull images across accounts by assuming a RAM role" section.
+    For more information about how to grant the permissions to pull images from Container Registry instances, see [1](#step_ngx_6m3_ujh) in the "Pull images across accounts by assuming a RAM role" section.

 2. Configure the acr-configuration ConfigMap in the **kube-system** namespace.
 Specify the AccessKey ID and AccessKey secret of the created RAM user.